Overview

 Rigid resin is a strong engineering plastic that is formed with UV light.
 Its raw state before printing is in liquid form as with all light based 3d printing resins.
 It has properties that we have found are suited well for a range of difficult geometries including forms prone to warping.

-It has a remarkably low shrinkrate of 0.2-0.7% which is how we produce forms within tolerance and free of warping.
+It has a remarkably low shrink rate of 0.2-0.7% which is how we produce forms within tolerance and free of warping.
 Its scores well in tensile strength so its strong and rigid.
 Its elongation percentage prevents it from becoming brittle and provides a little flexibility.
 Its highly machinable meaning all secondary operations like planar sanding, drilling, milling and tapping can be performed with greater ease.
-Parts under 100 grams are usually printed solid, for parts over 100 grams we will hollow the object for you, this is neccessary to prevent printing failures.
+Parts under 100 grams are usually printed solid, for parts over 100 grams we will hollow the object for you, this is necessary to prevent printing failures.

 Properties